Gracee-02/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4. Display the content of each of them
 5. Display the last 10 lines
 6. Display the first 10 lines
+7. Write a script that displays the third line of the file